tamdang100/research4/README.md

 ### Brief description
 - This paper investigates the geopolitical risk spillovers among BRICS countries during the 1985–2022 period.
-- We adopt the novel quantile frequency connectedness approach, which allows us to examine the risk transmission by frequency and quantile.
+- We adopt the novel quantile frequency connectedness approach, which allows us to examine the risk transmission by frequency and quantile.
 - Published in Scottish Journal of Political Economy (an **A-ranked** journal)